How Can a Person Transition Into HR in a Mid Level Career Change?

 With Years of Experience, a Masters Degree, and Market Ready Skills

-For the past 10 years or so I have been employed as a Paralegal specializing in Family Law Litigation.
+Gayle said: "For the past 10 years or so I have been employed as a Paralegal specializing in Family Law Litigation.
 I have a Bachelor of Arts in Political Science and a Masters of Arts in Public Administration; with a public leadership emphasis.

-For a couple of years, I have investigated transitioning into HR.
+"For a couple of years, I have investigated transitioning into HR.
 My goal is not to relinquish my experience, but to transfer those skills, education, and experience.
 Specifically, I would like to focus on Employee Relations.
 I do have management experience, within a law firm.

-Also, I currently work with in-house counsel for a bank.
+"Also, I currently work with in-house counsel for a bank.
 I have seen a number of internal positions as an Employee Relations Consultant available.
 I would like to secure one of those positions.
 In doing so, have considered securing an HR Certificate; along with the formal PHR.

-Do you think utilizing the local community college is the best option?
+"Do you think utilizing the local community college is the best option?
 Also, I would like to, at a minimum, retain my current salary.
 What is a reasonable salary request?
 Please provide any additional information you believe useful.
-I thank you in advance for your assistance.
+I thank you in advance for your assistance."

 - where you live and want to work,

 - the size of the company you want to work for,

 - what your market competition looks like where you live.

 Even the question about whether a PHR would help you depends on what is commonly expected where you live or if your goal is large companies which are prone to liking certifications more than smaller companies.
-It can't hurt, plus in the studying for it, you will gain knowledge.
+Certificates are also seen more favorably in large cities especially on the coasts.

 You've asked also about attending a local community college.
-If you seek an HR certificate, in preference I'd seek out a nearby Masters program in HR to see if a certificate is offered.
-You may be able to take the equivalent coursework there or in an undergrad program.
+If you seek an HR certificate, in preference, check out a nearby Masters program in HR to see if a certificate is offered.
+You may also be able to take the equivalent coursework there or in an undergrad program.

-Your truly best source for answers to the questions that you are asking me is to talk with local resources who work in HR.
-In doing so, you also build a network that may one day employ you, too.
-Information interviews have proven helpful for many in learning what is needed in your local community.
-They are also helpful in building an HR network.
+Your truly best source for answers to the questions that you are asking is to talk with local resources who work in HR.
+In doing so, you also build a network that may one day employ you, or refer you for jobs, too.
+Information interviews have proven helpful for many people who are making a career transition.

 Here are transition stories that may give you ideas about how others made the transition, too.